 Shyness is an emotion that affects how a person feels and behaves around others.
 Shyness can mean feeling uncomfortable, self-conscious, nervous, bashful, timid, or insecure.
 People who feel shy sometimes notice physical sensations like blushing or feeling speechless, shaky, or breathless.

 Shyness is the opposite of being at ease with yourself around others.
 When people feel shy, they might hesitate to say or do something because they're feeling unsure of themselves and they're not ready to be noticed.

 Reacting to New Things

 New and unfamiliar situations can bring out shy feelings — like the first day of school, meeting someone new, or speaking in front of a group for the first time.
-People are more likely to feel shy when they're not sure how to act, what will happen, how others will react, or when all eyes are on them.
+People are more likely to feel shy when they're not sure how to act, how others will react, or when attention is on them.
 People are less likely to feel shy in situations where they know what to expect, feel sure of what to do or say, or are among familiar people.

 Like other emotions, shy feelings can be mild, medium, or intense — depending on the situation and the person.
 Someone who usually or often feels shy might think of himself or herself as a shy person.
 People who are shy may need more time to get used to change.
 They might prefer to stick with what's familiar.